kyma-project/kyma/docs/eventing/03-03-in-cluster-eventing.md

 Kyma in-cluster Eventing allows publishers to send messages and subscribers to receive them without the need for a Kyma Application.
 This means that instead of the usual event flow where Application Connector publishes events to the NATS Publisher Proxy, events can be published from within the cluster.

-To use in-cluster Eventing, you need to create a subscription where the `value:` field includes the name of your application.
+To use in-cluster Eventing, you need to create a subscription where the `eventType value` field includes the name of your application.
 In this example, this is `sap.kyma.custom.nonexistingapp.order.created.v1`, where `nonexistingapp` is an application that does not exist in Kyma.

 ```yaml
 apiVersion: eventing.kyma-project.io/v1alpha1